voxpupuli/voxpupuli.github.io/_docs/software_support_lifecycle.md

 #### Operating Systems
 An Operating System is no longer considered supported once it reaches an EOL date determined by the upstream maintainer* of the operating system.
 To ensure our users have enough time to adjust, we will take the following steps to ensure as seamless of a transition as possible:

-1. A deprecation PR will be created no later that 3 months before an Operating System's EOL date.
+1. A deprecation PR will be created no later than 3 months before an Operating System's EOL date.
-2. Removal of the EOL version from the metadata.json and tests to be completed by the EOL date.
+2. Removal of the EOL version from the metadata.json and tests and related code to be completed by the EOL date.
 3. Issues relating to the EOL operating system will no longer be addressed after the EOL date.
-4. While a module will not have general code replace, all code specific to the EOL operating system will be removed by the EOL date, or shortly thereafter.
-5. Pull Requests specific to the EOL operating system will no longer be accepted.
+4. Pull Requests specific to the EOL operating system will no longer be accepted.

 *maintainers include, but are not limited to, the community, company, or organization that maintains ownership over a specific piece of software or project.